Author: Craig Neil

 As an Amazon Associate I earn from qualifying purchases.

-Edinburgh is a stunning city and is fast becoming one of the most-visited tourist destinations in Europe.
+Edinburgh is a stunning city and it’s fast becoming one of the most-visited tourist destinations in Europe.

 There’s so much more to the city than first meets the eye, and in this article you’ll discover a collection of interesting facts about Edinburgh’s 1,000 years of history and the people and events that transformed it from ‘Auld Reekie’ into ‘The Athens of The North’.

-As one of the most-visited cities in the world, Edinburgh has plenty to shout about when it comes to enchanting buildings, wonderful tourist attractions, beautiful green spaces and intriguing history.
+As the capital of Scotland and one of the most-visited cities in the world, Edinburgh has plenty to shout about when it comes to enchanting buildings, wonderful tourist attractions, beautiful green spaces and intriguing history.

 It’s the last point – the history – that’s perhaps the most interesting, with over 1,000 years of wars, plagues, religious upheavals and political conspiracies forging Edinburgh into the fascinating city that it is today.

 If you visit ‘Auld Reekie’ for any length of time you’ll know just how atmospheric it is with the winding, secretive alleyways of The Royal Mile seemingly at odds with the up-market streets of the New Town.

 It’s this mix of historic and modern that makes Edinburgh such a special place, and coupled with knock-out tourist wonders like an extinct volcano, an awe-inspiring castle and a spectacular royal palace it’s no wonder that over 2 million visitors choose to spend their holidays there each year.